-Goal and Action # Identified Need(s) How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness 1.2 Need: Our needs assessment shows that our newcomers need additional support beyond the traditional ELD courses.
+Goal and Action # Identified Need(s) How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness 1.2 Action: Newcomer Section Allocations Need: Our needs assessment shows that our newcomers need additional support beyond the traditional ELD courses.
 Our newcomers arrive throughout the school year and need to be placed in programming that is responsive to their language, academic, and social emotional needs.
-Therefore, we staff schools for the newcomer students they are projected to receive throughout the school year to ensure student placement in specialized programs.
-Our newcomers also come with a wide diversity and array of prior educational experiences, and so require a continuum of services in order to access quality programs, grade-level instruction, and enrichment opportunities.
-This includes support with newcomer coursework and bridge support as students transition from specialized newcomer courses to a fully mainstreamed environment.
-Empathy interviews with newcomer students and their families highlighted the immense appreciation they have for these sections.
-Students feel safe to acquire English in smaller class sizes with other newcomer students.
-Sheltered English Instruction is being offered in different content areas to provide opportunities for newcomer students to develop language acquisition and proficiency in English while being exposed to California core content areas and ELD standards.
+Therefore, we staff schools for the newcomer students they are projected Sheltered English Instruction is being offered in different content areas to provide opportunities for newcomer students to develop language acquisition and proficiency in English while being exposed to California core content areas and ELD standards.
 Additionally, having sheltered SEI courses gives newcomer students who often come to SDUHSD with interrupted formal education, the opportunity to make connections with peers and teachers in a safe environment.
 We will monitor effectiveness of this metric through 1.4.
 Additionally, we will use metrics 1.5-1.10 to determine if newcomer students are mainstreaming into courses such as VAPA and CTE.
-Scope: